moteutsch/Practical-OOP/article.markdown

 **Mention**: Abstracting away session for compatability with CLI an other non-web (cookie) interfaces

-Extra features:

-+ Pass or fail based on number of correct/incorrect questions (set in database)
-+ Simple server-side timer for quiz (time set in database)

 ### Structure

 + Introduction: why this article is important and what it'll cover